SoftwareAG/webmethods-api-gateway-devops/README.md

 ```

 # Pipelines
-The key to proper devops is is continuous integration and continuous deployment.
-Organizations use standard tools such as Jenkins and Azure to design their
-intergration and assuring continous delivery.
+The key to proper devops is continuous integration and continuous deployment.
+Organizations use standard tools such as Jenkins and Azure to design their integration and assuring continous delivery.

-This repository contains a sample Jenkins and Azure pipline that can be used by an organization for continuous integration & deployment of their APIs from developing them to deliver them to their customers.These pipelines depicts how an API(project) that is present in VCS can be promoted to an API Gateway Prod environment  after testing it in the  API Gateway QA environment.
+This repository contains a sample Jenkins and Azure pipline that can be used by an organization for continuous integration & deployment of their APIs from developing them to delivering them to their consumers.These pipelines depict how an API(project) that is present in VCS can be promoted to across different API Gateway environments.

 References
 -  Jenkins Pipelines https://www.jenkins.io/doc/book/pipeline/